vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 * Azure as an API
 * VMware via PowerCLI

-For example, we audit a vCenter Appliance using the SSH plugin so it connects to vCenter over SSH to perform the audit.
+For example, a vCenter Appliance is audited using the SSH plugin so a connection is made to vCenter over SSH to perform the audit.

 ### Reporters
-InSpec can provide results in a variety of formats such as:
+InSpec can provide results in a variety of formats, such as:
 * cli
 * json
 * yaml
 * html,html2
 * junit

-These are useful for system admins to collect and monitor configuration drift and for accreditation tasks where with the SAF CLI tool you can convert results into a CKL file to import into STIG Viewer.
+These are useful for system admins to collect and monitor configuration drift as well as for accreditation tasks, such as using the SAF CLI tool to convert results into a CKL file for importing into STIG Viewer.

-For more information on reports, see [Reporters](https://docs.chef.io/inspec/reporters/)
+For more information on reports, see [Reporters](https://docs.chef.io/inspec/reporters/).

 ### Waivers
-Waivers allow you do document as code the controls that have a waiver/poam in place for your environment.
-This is done through a waivers file and provided as an argument at the command line.
+Waivers allow documentation as code for the controls that have a waiver/poam in the environment.
+This is done through a waivers file and can be provided as an argument at the command line.

-Example `waivers.yml` file
+Example `waivers.yml` file:
 ```yaml
 PHTN-30-000053:
   expiration_date: 2024-12-31